antonskourides/lightenn/README.md

 ### Requirements

-LighteNN requires Python 3.6.x and numpy to run.
-The current implementation has been tested against numpy 1.13.1.
+LighteNN requires Python 3.6.x and `numpy` to run.
+The current implementation has been tested against `numpy 1.13.1`.
 All of the other modules required by LighteNN are contained in the Python 3.6 standard library.

 ### Features